 The next step is the rattan that needs to be cured.
 The rattan is cured to eliminate insect larva, fungus, or other bugs.
 It also helps increase the durability of the rattan so that the rattan can be stored longer than the traditional method.

-Rattan is cured by boiling the rattan in diesel oil.
-The suppliers will use a long tank so long strips of the rattan can be cured at once.
+Rattan is cured by boiling it in diesel oil.
+The suppliers will use a long tank so long strips of the rattan can be fixed at once.

 Curing the rattan will also give a better color to the rattan, especially the large rattan.
 And it will also show any flaws in the rattan so those pieces can be sorted and eliminated.